 Skin.
 There is a growing understanding about the connection of the digestive system and the skin.
 A healthy, happy inside will represent itself on the outside.
 If the digestive system is healthy and full of good bacteria, then it contributes to a healthy-looking skin.
 Fermented beverages, like kefir, have been shown to reduce dryness of the skin and aid in the replication of healthy skin cells.
 Other fermented beverages also contain lactic acid, a natural form of alpha-hydroxy acid (AHA), which helps in collagen formation, ultimately helping reduce the signs of ageing.

-Another study made in Denmark showed that bacterial population in the gut of diabetics and non-diabetics are different.
-The study showed that type 2 diabetes is linked to compositional changes in intestinal microbiota.
+A study in Denmark showed that bacterial population in the gut of diabetics and non-diabetics are different.

 If struggling to lose weight, restoring the gut flora may be the answer.
 Probiotics are known to help fight obesity.